 I wrote my first novel when I was 15.
 It was called When The Curtain Falls, and I was grown up enough to have a pseudonym (Alexandra Peyton) and to ask my friend Charlotte to draw a cover for it.
 I sent it to one publisher and got a very polite rejection letter in return.

 I wrote my second novel when I was 24 or 25.
 Novel is probably an overstatement.
 Selection of slightly related scenes leading to a complete lack of conclusion.
 The protagonist had a series of imaginary friends who were historical characters.
-Some great witty dialogue between Joan of Arc and Katharine of Aragon, but the police investigation plot really didn’t seem to fit.
+Some great witty dialogue between Joan of Arc and Katharine of Aragon, but the police procedural plotline really didn’t seem to fit.

 I think I might be getting somewhere now though.